 What’s important is the research and investigation that gets done around the world on complementary medicine use and practice actually reflects what happens in daily routine care.

-That’s something that’s very much at the heart of our program and all of our initiatives
+That’s something that’s very much at the heart of our program and all of our initiatives and projects.
+Our unique research program is built upon four major components:

-established methods and methodology, transdisciplinary approach, and rigorous research design.
+2. established methods and methodology,

-Our established research program explores and examines a diverse range of substantive
+Our established research program explores and examines a diverse range of substantive topics and methodological areas – 11 in total.

-Examples are healthy ageing, chronic illness, vulnerable and underserved communities, and
+• vulnerable and underserved communities, and

-policy and regulation.
+• policy and regulation.

-Our investigations with regards to all these substantive topics have led to great success
+Our investigations with regards to all these substantive topics have led to great success in providing insights of impact for both practitioners, policymakers and other stakeholders beyond academia.

 Professor David Sibbritt: Here in our centre, we’re highly interested in population health studies.

 Part of our research focus is to look at large cohort studies and national health surveys that have been conducted around the world.
+Having research at such scale provides us with huge insights for not only government but also practitioners and the general population.

 We’re also conducting a lot of research on complementary medicine use here in Australia.